xando/django-rocket-engine/docs/settings.rst

 ---------

-django-rocket-engine comes with pre-defined backend Google CloudSQL wrapper which prevents of using your production database during development:
+django-rocket-engine comes with pre-defined backend Google CloudSQL wrapper which prevents using your production database during development:

 .. code-block:: python